kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Sunday 16th June Alicante airport

-- On my return from Dublin to Alicante, I'm walking towards the arrivals hall and I see him standing there waiting.
+- On my return from Dublin to Alicante, I'm walking towards the arrivals hall and I see the trumpet teacher standing there waiting.
 - I can't believe it could be him, I'm horrified actually.
 - I pull my hat down over my eyes and rush through.
 - I forget about this, thinking I must have made a mistake, because it's so weird.